shinesolutions/aem-orchestrator/README.md

 DEBUG c.s.a.s.OrchestratorMessageListener - Initialising message receiver, starting SQS connection INFO  c.s.aemorchestrator.AemOrchestrator - AEM Orchestrator started
 ```
-Other wise you will need to view the *orchestrator.log* and try and decipher what is going wrong.
+Otherwise you will need to view the *orchestrator.log* and try and decipher what is going wrong.
 Most likely causes are:

 * Stack not properly initialised
 * Invalid or missing IAM role permissions